twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * The **Delete** item in the **Edit** menu is not dimmed on startup or when closing other dialogs.
 * **Complete Composites** (when generated from `CompositeData.xml` but not auto or anchor based) slows down the first time using in simple and composite glyphs.
 * **Complete Composites** is dimmed when editing empty glyphs in version 5.0 until 6.0.
 * The program displays a critical error if you use Complete Composites in some glyphs in the Private Use Area.
 After that, these glyphs cannot be recovered.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html), UK, the guy behind the sample glyphs and his fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in his fonts, notably low profile diacritics and small capitals.
-Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
+Rebecca G. Bettencourt / [Kreative Korp](http://www.kreativekorp.com/), the girl behind Bits'n'Picas and her fonts created by the same program, has assigned code points in the Private Use Area for different glyphs in her fonts, notably extended block elements.
-* Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only generates postscript names or adds any glyph to the preview toolbar that have a Unicode BMP mapping.
+* Version 1.0 (1998-04-11) until 7.0 (2013-04-25) only generates postscript names or adds glyphs with Unicode BMP mapping to the preview toolbar.
 * Version 5.0 (2005-01-12) until 10.1.02272 (2016-12-20) uses Windows XP style icons whereas version 11.0.0.2365 (2017-05-10) & above uses a different icon set.
 * In order to edit FontCreator 5.6 resources, you would have to use [Resource Tuner](http://www.heaventools.com/resource-tuner.htm) (tested with version 2.20) or [UPX](https://upx.github.io/) (tested with version 2.01 released in 2006 and distributed with FreeDOS) to unpack the executable file which isn't possible as UPX says it's not packed.
 * In new fonts, the Euro (€) doesn't have a Macintosh Roman mapping but the international currency sign (¤) does have it.
 * The euro (€) and international currency sign (¤) has the same mapping in the Macintosh Roman glyph mapping list.
 * Version 1.0 (1998-04-11) until 5.6 (2007-07-19) used ISO Latin-1 as the output encoding while current versions use Unicode.
-Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts, e.g. é by e and when exporting kerning pairs, instead of having &lt;&lt; (much less than) for « you have to use \\00AB as escape code.
+Setting the non-Unicode language to East Asian languages (e.g. Korean) substitutes accented letters by ASCII counterparts and when exporting kerning pairs, instead of having &lt;&lt; (much less than) for certain symbols like opening guillemot you have to use \\00AB as escape code.

 ## Unregistered version limitations
 The unregistered version has a grace period of 30 days with the following limitations based on the version number.